South Africa's neighbors ban poultry imports after bird flu outbreak

-GABORONE Zimbabwe, Namibia and Botswana on Tuesday suspended poultry imports from South Africa with immediate effect following outbreaks of highly contagious H5N8 bird flu.
+GABORONE (Reuters) - Zimbabwe, Namibia and Botswana on Tuesday suspended poultry imports from South Africa with immediate effect following outbreaks of highly contagious H5N8 bird flu.

 South Africa has confirmed outbreaks of avian flu, which is often transmitted by wild birds, on at least two farms.
 South Africa and Mozambique banned poultry imports from Zimbabwe this month after a bird flu outbreak there.